Demystifying Video Reasoning: Related Works

 \subsection{Similarities to Biological Brains}

-The diffusion model may be doing something analogous to how biological brains plan and think.
-For example, when a rat is deciding which path to take to reach food, researchers have observed that multiple simulated trajectories are rolled out in the hippocampus during the planning phase.
-In these experiments, the rat is held still first, and only after a delay period is it allowed to move \cite{pfeiffer2013hippocampal}.
-Recent work suggests that human brains may employ analogous mechanisms for planning and internal simulation during conceptual reasoning and decision-making \cite{behrens2018cognitive, mattar2022planning}.
+The diffusion model may exhibit behavior analogous to planning processes in biological brains.
+For instance, when a rat is deciding how to navigate toward a food reward, studies have shown that the hippocampus sequentially replays multiple candidate trajectories during a deliberation period before movement begins \cite{pfeiffer2013hippocampal}.
+Recent work suggests that human cognition may rely on analogous mechanisms of internal simulation and prospective planning to support conceptual reasoning, inference, and decision-making \cite{behrens2018cognitive, mattar2022planning}.